pulumi/infrastructure-as-code-workshop/labs/02-app-arch/04-lambda-serverless.md

 > :white_check_mark: After completing this step, your `index.ts` file should [look like this](./code/step3.ts).

-## Step 4 — Create a Lambda-Based API Gateway
+## Step 4 &mdash; Create a Lambda-Based API Gateway

 Now create an API Gateway powered by Lambda for its sole REST API handler for `GET` requests at the `/` route.